 Sarah is no stranger to the music scene:

 “I feel very lucky to have been in three really great and long lasting bands over the years, playing music that has deeply moved those listening, including myself.
 People have gone out of their way to tell me how much the music has meant to them and how it has been an important backdrop in their lives.
 There is no higher praise than that, and to me, that is truly the essence of what music is and should be – moving.”

-While Sarah wrote the songs, each member of her band brought their ideas, influences and unique sounds to the mix.
-Co-produced (along with Jonas and Sarah), engineered and mixed by two time Grammy Award winner Ducky Carlisle, the album really shines.
+While Sarah wrote the songs, each member of her band brought their ideas, influences and unique sounds to her album, “IF.”
+Engineered, mixed and co-produced by three time Grammy Award winner Ducky Carlisle (along with Jonas Kahn and Sarah) — the album really shines.

 Sarah grew up loving to sing and as a child started playing guitar with a young trio of neighborhood friends in Cambridge, MA.
 They played at their parents parties and from there, the performance bug bit.
 In her college years she met the musicians and became one of the founding members of the ever popular Shy Five.
 It was a union that was meant to be (but that’s a story for another time).
 During that era, by default, Sarah became the band’s drummer (having never played drums before!).
 She contributed to the songwriting and of course, she sang.
 The band liked her unconventional (i.e. untrained) drumming style and surprising herself, she found it was something she could do.